DIY Father’s Day Award Ribbons

 Step One: Create the decorative tags.

 Download and print my free printable tags or make your own using stickers, stamps, decorative paper or let kids write their own message.
 You could even add a small picture to further personalize the medallion.
+The circles for the decorative tags should measure 1.75″.

 Cutting the Tags with Cricut